aogilvie/aogilvie.github.com/_posts/2013-08-05-phonegap-day-eu-2013.md

 I shall be speaking at this year's PhoneGap Day EU on the 24th of September.

-For more information on the event checkout the[] Adobe PhoneGap site.]:    http://pgday.phonegap.com/eu2013/
+For more information on the event checkout the [Adobe PhoneGap Day EU website.](http://pgday.phonegap.com/eu2013/)